Table of Contents

 Sign and Symptoms of Unilateral Renal Agenesis

-The disease course is usually silent and is detected on an ultrasound scan of the patients who present with repeated urinary tract infections or hypertension.
-Usually, the patients don’t have any complaints due to fully functional other kidney but 20-30% of patients do develop proteinuria and hypertension which is associated with glomerular hyperfiltration.
+The disease course is usually silent and is detected on an ultrasound scan of the patient who presents with repeated urinary tract infections or hypertension.
+Most patients have no complaints since the existing kidney enlarges to compensate, but 20-30% of patients develop proteinuria and hypertension, associated with glomerular hyperfiltration.

-Unilateral renal agenesis, in some cases also present with other birth defects and problems with the:
+In some cases, unilateral renal agenesis presents with other birth defects and problems with the:

 - Urinary tract

 - Stomach and intestines